 assistance under the direction, supervision and review of the

+external auditor.
 The objectives of the auditor, where the

 entity has an internal audit function and the auditor expects to use